MTB Trail Map Serre Chevalier — Overview of Trails & Sectors

 How many MTB trails does Serre Chevalier have?

-Are the trails in Serre Chevalier well-maintained?
+Are the trails in Serre Chevalier maintained?